jonathandreyer/esp-modem/README.md

 # ESP MODEM

+*This repository is archived and is replaced by [esp-protocol](https://github.com/espressif/esp-protocols).*

 The `esp-modem` component is a managed component for `esp-idf` that is used for communication with GSM/LTE modems that support AT commands and PPP protocol as a network interface.